So with the end of the year coming up again, it’s time to once update a classic SaaStr post. It may even be our official SaaStr Holiday post, really.

 >> No new leads are coming in.
 Leads dry up at the end of the year, for natural reasons.
 No one is looking to buy anything new between Christmas and New Year’s.

-But the great sales team close an amazing amount at the end of the year.
+The great sales team close an amazing amount at the end of the year — even in tougher times.
 And the reason is simple, because it can really only be one thing.
 It’s not the slick pitch.
 It’s not the hard sell.
 And it’s not even the amazing product.
 And it’s certainly not really, not truly, some Soon-To-Expire-Last-Chance-Amazing Year-End Discount.

 No. It’s only one thing that would get me to buy on December 31, or you, or most customers.